“Out of your vulnerabilities will come your strength.”

 ― Sigmund Freud

-2023 Board of Directors
+2024 Board of Directors

 • Camay Woodall, PhD

-PRESIDENT / PROGRAM CHAIR
+PRESIDENT / PROGRAM CO-CHAIR

 Camay Woodall, Ph.D. is a clinical psychologist in private practice for more than thirty years in Towson, Maryland.
 Her first graduate work was in genetics and cell biology at Columbia University in the City of New York.
 She worked in biochemistry research for ten years at the Roche Institute for Molecular Biology while doing graduate work in psychology.
 She was given a post-doctoral position at the Johns Hopkins Hospital School of Medicine, then a faculty position a year later.
 Dr Woodall was a faculty member at Hopkins Department of Psychiatry and Behavioral Sciences for over seven years, publishing in the areas of Eating Disorders and Sexuality, and contributing research papers at conferences on Eating Disorders and Women's Issues.
 During that time, she wrote and taught a course on "Psychology of Women" at the University of Baltimore.